awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 Before you start, download the sample application source bundle from GitHub: [eb\-demo\-php\-simple\-app\-1\.3\.zip](https://github.com/aws-samples/eb-demo-php-simple-app/releases/download/v1.3/eb-demo-php-simple-app-v1.3.zip)

 The procedures in this tutorial for Amazon Relational Database Service \(Amazon RDS\) tasks assume that you are launching resources in a default [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\)\.
 All new accounts include a default VPC in each region\.
 If you don't have a default VPC, the procedures will vary\.
-See [Using Elastic Beanstalk with Amazon Relational Database Service](AWSHowTo.RDS.md) for instructions for EC2\-Classic and custom VPC platforms\.
+See [Using Elastic Beanstalk with Amazon RDS](AWSHowTo.RDS.md) for instructions for EC2\-Classic and custom VPC platforms\.

 ## Launch a DB Instance in Amazon RDS<a name="php-hawrds-tutorial-database"></a>